-No, the University of Pittsburgh only requires you to pay one application fee.
+No, the University of Pittsburgh only requires you to pay one application fee per annual admissions cycle.
 Please contact the graduate administrator before you apply for more information.

 a.
-What are the ETS codes for submitting my GRE or TOEFL scores to the Pitt Philosophy Department?
+What are the ETS codes for submitting my TOEFL scores to the Pitt Philosophy or HPS Departments?

 b.
-Why aren’t my standardized test scores (GRE, TOEFL, IELTS) aren’t showing up on the GATS portal?
+Why aren’t my standardized test scores ( TOEFL, IELTS) aren’t showing up on the GATS portal?